I have BIG news, friends!

-- Pouligny: As a kid, one of my favorite cheese was goat cheese, not the fresh one but the one that comes in a pyramid shape.
-Slightly firm on the edges and creamy in the center, ahh I loved this cheese.
+- Pouligny: As a kid, one of my favorite cheeses was goat cheese, not the fresh one, but the one that comes in a pyramid shape.
+Slightly firm on the edges and creamy in the center, ahh, I loved this cheese.
 If you are looking for a sharp and slightly piquant cheese, definitely try this one!

 - Shropshire Blue: With its bright orange color, this blue cheese is nuttier and sweeter than my original blue cheese recipe.
-It's perfect to add to salads or to add color to your cheese platter.
+It’s perfect for adding to salads or to add color to your cheese platter.

-- Mont d'Or: Many of you asked for it and this one also required a lot of testing.
-I'm finally happy with the results so I'm super glad to share the recipe.
-This washed-rind cheese is aged in a spruce bark.
+- Mont d’Or: Many of you asked for it, and this one also required a lot of testing.
+I’m finally happy with the results, so I’m super glad to share the recipe.
+This washed-rind cheese is aged in spruce bark.
 It has a soft, slightly sticky orange rind with earthy and yeasty flavors and notes of mushrooms, hazelnut, and resin.

 10 Recipes Featuring Vegan Cheese